NelsonBataclan3/askred-api/readme.md

 Where:

-* `<asker>` is a student number or a name (depends on your developer).
+* `<asker>` is a student number or a name (depends on your use-case).
 This is in a `text` data type in the database so that it can easily be linked to a third-party database via a second query.
 * `<question>` is a URL-encoded question.
 For instance, **What does CCSS stand for?** is turned into **What%20does%20CCSS%20stand%20for%3F**

 On **success**, returns: